-To reduce the impact of the project on adjacent historic neighborhoods, two movements current served by the North Split would be eliminated in the preliminary preferred alternative:
+To reduce the impact of the project on adjacent historic neighborhoods, two movements current served by the North Split would be eliminated in preferred alternative 4c:

 - I-70 traffic from the east would no longer have access to the Pennsylvania Street exit ramp.
 All other I-70 movements would continue to be available.